AppsFlyerSDK/segment-appsflyer-ios/README.md

  - `SEGAppsFlyerIntegrationFactory.m`
  - `SegmentAppsFlyeriOS.h`

-You can find them here: [segment appsflyer ios wrapper](https://github.com/AppsFlyerSDK/segment-appsflyer-ios/tree/master/segment-appsflyer-ios/Classes)
+Xcode will ask you to generate `<YOUR_APP_NAME>-Bridging-Header.h` Add to this file `#import "SEGAppsFlyerIntegrationFactory.h"`

-To use SDK from a Swift source just follow the instructions from Apple [here](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).
+For more details follow the instructions from Apple [here](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).

 ## <a id="usage"> Usage